fefa4ka/bempy/README.md

 * A flexible structure

 ## Concept
 `bempy` is a library for building complex classes based on the BEM methodology.

-The BEM methodology is a way to structure the code for complex projects that require scalable and maintainable architecture.
+### BEM
+BEM, or Block Element Modifier, is a methodology that helps developers build scalable, maintainable and reusable components for their projects.

+The main idea behind BEM is to encapsulate appearance, logic and content of a component into distinct blocks that can be easily re-used and modified without affecting the rest of the application.
+Each block is treated as an independent entity and can be combined with other blocks to create complex structures.

+In BEM, a block is the main building block of the application, and it can consist of multiple elements and modifiers.
+An element is a part of a block that cannot be used independently, and it provides additional functionality and styling to the block.
+A modifier is a variation of a block or element that changes its appearance or behavior.

+Using BEM helps to create well-structured, modular and maintainable code that can be easily adapted to changing requirements.
+It also makes it easier for developers to collaborate on a project, as each block can be worked on independently and the resulting code is easy to understand and integrate into the rest of the application.

+### BEM Python
 The blocks are stored in a specific directory structure:
 ```
 blocks/